- City Activities and Info

 Who We Serve

-Children must be referred by a core city agency or department, listed below.
+Children must be referred by a core city agency or department.
 The following children may be served:

 - Special education students with a private day treatment program or residential treatment center written on their IEP.